This course is still being released! Check back later for more chapters.

 , the inline_css

-multiple arguments.
+filter can take multiple arguments.
 Make the first argument source('@styles/foundation-emails.css')

 and use email.css

-for the second argument.
 This will contain custom styles and overrides.

 I'll open email.css

-and paste in some custom CSS for our email.
+and paste in some custom CSS for our email:

 Now we need to improve our HTML.
 But weird news!
-Most ofd the things we use for styling websites don't work in emails.
+Most of the things we use for styling websites don't work in emails.
 For example, we can't use Flexbox or Grid.
 Instead, we need to use tables for layout.
 Tables!
 Tables, inside tables, inside tables.
 Gross!

 Luckily, there's a templating language we can use to make this easier.
 Search for "inky templating language" to find this page.
 Inky is developed by this Zurb Foundation.
 Zurb, Inky, Foundation... these names fit in perfectly with our space theme!
 And they all work together!